TIB seeks EC formation law - New Age

 Transparency International Bangladesh on Wednesday demanded the government immediately formulate a law over the appointment of Election Commission before forming a new one to ensure its credibility.

-He said it is a matter of concern that there is no law in place about EC appointment despite having a constitutional obligation to do so, reports United News of Bangladesh.
+He said it is a matter of concern that there is no law in place about EC appointment despite having a constitutional obligation to do so.

 According to section 118 (1) of the constitution, he said the president will appoint the chief election commissioner and other commissioners as per the rules and law regarding the EC formation.